 - Avoid sharing items, especially utensils

 Sharing utensils and other items with someone who has pharyngitis or sore throat will increase the risk of transmitting viruses and bacteria.
-If this is not possible, you have to be certain that your sharing items is well-sanitized and disinfected.
+If this is not possible, you have to be certain that your sharing items are well-sanitized and disinfected.

 - Wash your bedsheets

-Soak the bed sheets and pillowcases in hot water to remove remaining particles that may cause re-infection.
+Soak the bed sheets and pillowcases in hot water to remove the remaining particles that may cause re-infection.
 Use disinfectant sprays on the mattresses and pillows used before covering it with a new one.